gautierdag/plancraft/README.md

 pip install plancraft
 ```

+## NOTE: This code is still in active development and refactoring (31/12/24).
+Expect a proper release by end of January 2025

 ## Usage

 The package provides a `PlancraftEnvironment` class that can be used to interact with the environment.
 Here is an example of how to use it: